 - Segmentation/Pixel classification.

-- Shape modelling.
+- Shape modelling and statistics.

 - Rigid & Non-rigid registration + Multi-modal registration.

 - Applications in lung diseases.

 - Explaining the basics of the underlying physics behind medical image acquisition techniques such as CT, MRI and PET.